Deanne Rose

-Deanne Cynthia Rose (born March 3, 1999) is a Canadian professional soccer player who plays as a forward for FA Women's Super League club Reading and the Canada national team.
+Deanne Cynthia Rose (born March 3, 1999) is a Canadian professional soccer player who plays as a forward for Women's Super League 2 club Nottingham Forest and the Canada national team.

 In August 2016, Rose helped Canada win their second Olympic bronze medal after scoring the game-opening goal during the third-place match against Brazil.
 In August 2021, she helped Canada win the gold medal at the Tokyo Olympics.

 Early life

 Born in New Tecumseth, Ontario to Jamaican parents, Rose began playing soccer at the age of four.
-Raised in Alliston, Rose attended Ernest Cumberland Elementary School in Alliston, Ontario, and later Saint Thomas Aquinas Catholic Secondary School in Tottenham, Ontario.
+Raised in Alliston, Rose attended Ernest Cumberland Elementary School in Alliston, Ontario, and later St. Thomas Aquinas Catholic Secondary School in Tottenham, Ontario.
 She played club soccer for Scarborough GS United.
 In 2015, she was one of six players to be nominated for the BMO Canadian Player of the Year (Canada Soccer Women's U-17 Program).

 College career

 Rose joined the Gators in 2017.
 On August 20, she scored her first goal in a 5–0 win over Troy.
 As a freshman, she recorded 9 goals, including five game-winners, and provided 3 assists.